 Applicants are also advised to be aware of the Partnership for Conflict, Crime and Security Research (PaCCS).
 It brings together various research activities which have an impact in the prediction, prevention and reduction of security threats.
 PaCCS includes cybersecurity as one of its three core themes, funded by EPSRC.
 The cybersecurity theme of PaCCS aims to develop a clearer understanding of current and future vulnerabilities to cyber-attacks, the threats and consequences that result from them and the inadequacies of current approaches.

 It is anticipated that proposals may exist which fall on a continuum between all three of these priorities: safe and secure ICT, TIPS and PaCCS.
-Applicants should consider how their proposal might contribute to the objectives of any of these priorities in order to support the design of their research project and framing of their arguments for national importance.
+You should consider how your proposal might contribute to the objectives of any of these priorities in order to support the design of your research project and framing of your arguments for national importance.

 Future intelligent technologies